kcboggs/Code-201-/class-04.md

 - Grids help create flexible and professional designs.
 - You can include multiple CSS files in one page.

 # Functions, Methods, and Objects
+*Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather then repeating the same set of statements).* n

+A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().

+Function names can contain letters, digits, underscores, and dollar signs (same rules as variables).

+The parentheses may include parameter names separated by commas:
+(parameter1, parameter2, ...)

+The code to be executed, by the function, is placed inside curly brackets: {}